The minimal cone of an algebraic Laurent series: Introduction

 Such a series is called a \emph{Laurent series} (resp. \emph{Laurent Puiseux series}) if $\Supp(\xi)\subset \Z^n$ (resp. $\Supp(\xi)\subset \frac{1}{k}\Z^n$ for some $k\in\N^*$). \\ The set of generalized series is a commutative group as we can define the sum of two power series in the usual way.
 But in general the product of two such series is not well defined.
 To insure the existence of the product of two generalized series, one has to impose that their support is well-ordered for a total order on $\Q^n$ (see \cite{Ri} for example).
-This is the case for example when we consider Laurent series whose supports are included in the translation of a given common strongly convex cone (see \cite[Lemma 3.8]{AR}).
-In particular, for a series $\xi$ whose support is included in a strongly convex cone containing ${\R_{\geq0}}^n$, and for $P(x,T)\in\K[[x]][T]$, $P(x,\xi)$ is well defined. \end{defi}
+This is the case for example when we consider Laurent series whose supports are included in the translation of a given common strongly convex cone (for example see \cite{AK} or \cite[Lemma 3.8]{AR}).
+Here, a \emph{strongly convex cone} is a cone that does not contain non-trivial linear subspaces.
+In particular, for a series $\xi$ whose support is included in a strongly convex cone containing ${\R_{\geq0}}^n$, and for $P(x,T)\in\K[[x]][T]$, $P(x,\xi)$ is well defined.\\ We also recall that a \emph{rational cone} is a finitely generated submonoid of $\R^n$ that is generated by vectors with integer coordinates.
+Then, MacDonald's Theorem (cf \cite[Theorem 3.6]{Mc} - see also \cite{A-I}) asserts that the elements that are algebraic over $\K(\!(x)\!)$ can be expressed as Puiseux series with support in the translation of a strongly convex rational cone $\s$.
+Moreover MacDonald showed that, for any given $\o\in{\R_{>0}}^n$ whose coordinates are $\Q$-linearly independent, $\s$ can be chosen in such a way that